Skip to main content

 Non-ionising, short-wavelength light in the UV-B and UV-C bands.
 UV photons are absorbed by adjacent pyrimidine bases (especially thymine) on the same strand, causing them to covalently bond as a thymine dimer (a pyrimidine dimer).
 The dimer distorts the double helix.

-What is base analogues?
+What are base analogues?

 Show answer